lviot/dslib/README.md

 ----- | --------
  95%  |   91%

-The untested lines/branches are malloc return value check, if you have a clean way to test it with criterion, feel free to make a pull request.
+The untested lines/branches are malloc return value check, feel free to make a pull request if you have a clean way to test it with criterion.